titarenko/xstruct/README.md

 4. Items are extracted
 5. For each item: properties are extracted
 6. For each item: values of properties are converted (if requested)
+7. Array of items is serialized to JSON and sent back to client

 Query Format Description
 ------------------------